 Yanks’ Tanaka plays catch, Pineda feels strong

-NEW YORK (AP) — Masahiro Tanaka took a very small step toward returning to the New York Yankees' rotation, playing a pain-free game of catch.
+NEW YORK (AP) — Masahiro Tanaka has taken a very small step toward returning to the New York Yankees rotation, playing a pain-free game of catch.